Skip to Content

 Empowering women in our kitchen

-A small team of women working, paid fair wages, most with us for years.
+A small team of women prepares every batch, paid fair wages, many with us for years.

 Latest from the Journal